Cap-and-Invest linkage

 Linkage rulemaking

 Governor Inslee signed our request legislation in March, which allows us to make necessary changes to program rules to facilitate linkage.
-We have begun the rulemaking process, and you can find more details about topics under consideration here.
+We've begun the rulemaking process.

 Future opportunities for input

-In addition to the rulemaking process, there will be other opportunities for public input before we make a final decision on linkage.
-We will host a public hearing to get feedback on a draft linkage agreement and ask for input as part of an Environmental Justice Assessment.
+There will be more opportunities for public input before we make a final decision on linkage, including a public hearing to get feedback on a draft linkage agreement.

 Translated content